schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 ### Monitoring IAM Activity

+> NOTE: From Control Tower 3.0 and later, this is only performed within the master account.

 By default, this module monitors and notifies activities performed by the `root` user of all core accounts and AWS SSO Roles.
 All notifications will be sent to the SNS Topic `LandingZone-IAMActivity` in the `audit` account.

 These are the type of events that will be monitored: